PoisotLab/ms_betacov_mapping/README.md

 Spillover risk is not unidimensional.
-From the standpoint of an animal community, *i.e.* a pool of possible hosts, it is driven by a multiplicity of factors [@Plowright2017PatZoo].
-The global richness of hosts is one such component commonly mentioned/analysed [see *e.g.* @Anthony2017GloPat for coronaviruses], but there is an argument to be made that species who are not competent hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], or that species who are assumed to share viruses at different rates should be weighted accordingly [@Albery2020PreGlo].
+From the standpoint of an animal community, *i.e.* a pool of suitable hosts, it is driven by a multiplicity of factors [@Plowright2017PatZoo].
+The global richness of hosts is one such component commonly mentioned/analysed [see *e.g.* @Anthony2017GloPat for coronaviruses], but there is an argument to be made that species who are not competent (or know) hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], or that species who are assumed to share viruses at different rates should be weighted accordingly [@Albery2020PreGlo].
 In mammals, key functional traits (for which phylogeny is a reasonable proxy) are